How Long Does It Take to Acclimate Hardwood Flooring?

 Moisture measurements will also help you decide if the subfloor or concrete at the job site are dry enough to receive wood flooring.
 If the subfloor is too wet, moisture will be absorbed into wood flooring materials and flooring will expand and buckle.

-If flooring materials retain moisture at time of installation, the flooring will shrink when equilibrium (EMC) has been reached, which will cause wide gaps and spaces in the flooring.
+If flooring materials retain moisture at the time of installation, the flooring will shrink when equilibrium (EMC) has been reached, which will cause wide gaps and spaces in the flooring.

 These moisture content measurements are crucial if you have a problem with faulty flooring received from the manufacturer.
 The warranty of many manufacturers will be void if you can’t back up your work with solid evidence.